eficode-academy/terraform-fundamentals/06-Applying-Modules-and-workspaces-in-Terraform.md

 *  Understand the use of Terraform modules for resource deployment.
 *  Learn to interpret and apply configurations from YAML files.
 *  Deploy three virtual machines using the `for_each` construct to loop over configurations.
-*  Utilize Terraform workspaces to manage different deployment environments or stages.
 *  Clean up resources to prevent unnecessary Azure charges.

 Step-by-Step Instructions